Stupid Stupid Stupid: Composition and lyrics

 Musically, the sound of Stupid Stupid Stupid has been described as dance-rock, with influence from soul.
-Author Lisa Verrico in her book High Life 'N' Low Down Dirty: The Thrills and Spills of Shaun Ryder wrote that the album melded together "P-funk, soul, hip hop, rock and drum'n'bass beats with a buoyant brass section, bongos, scratching and the usual smattering of musical steals".
+Author Lisa Verrico wrote in her book High Life 'N' Low Down Dirty: The Thrills and Spills of Shaun Ryder that the album melded together "P-funk, soul, hip hop, rock and drum'n'bass beats with a buoyant brass section, bongos, scratching and the usual smattering of musical steals".
 It retained the party atmosphere of It's Great When You're Straight...Yeah; it lacked the religious references of that album, with Ryder claiming he put more effort into the lyrics for Stupid Stupid Stupid.
 The title was taken from an occasion where the band was performing "Reverend Black Grape" on TV and had to change the lyric "talking bullshit... bullshit... bullshit" to "talking stupid... stupid... stupid".
-All of the tracks were credited to Ryder, Saber, Manmade, except "Lonely" by Posie Knight and Jerry Weaver.
+All of the tracks were credited to Ryder, Saber, and Manmade, except "Lonely", by Posie Knight and Jerry Weaver.

-"Get Higher" is about Ryder's drug consumption; its intro consists of spliced segments of former US President Ronald Reagan and First Lady Nancy Reagan's September 14, 1986 "Just Say No" TV address, in which the President and his wife warned against the use of marijuana and other drugs.
-The seemingly pro-drug "speech" was sampled from Cliff Roth's 1988 video "The Reagans Speak Out on Drugs."
+"Get Higher" is about Ryder's drug consumption; its intro consists of spliced speeches of former US president Ronald Reagan, making him sound like he is discussing drug use.
+It was taken from "Just Say No", a TV campaign from the 1980s where Reagan and his wife Nancy warned against marijuana usage.
 Ryder said he had "ripped [off] a bit" of "Reach for Love" (1984) by Marcel King for "Get Higher" in the hopes that listeners would "go back and discover the original".
 "Squeaky" is about safe sex; its music is a cross between the sound of Led Zeppelin and baggy, with record scratches and duck noises.
-"Marbles" is a trip hop and electronic house track that was compared to the work of Happy Mondays, and continued the vocal sparring found on Black Grape's debut.
-"Dadi Waz a Badi" is about having bad parents as role models, and Ryder pondering on whether he is a good father.
-Both it and "Marbles" recalled the sound of Happy Mondays third studio album Pills 'n' Thrills and Bellyaches (1990).
+"Marbles" is a trip hop and electronic house track that was compared to the work of Happy Mondays and continued the vocal sparring found on Black Grape's debut.
+"Dadi Waz a Badi" is about having bad parents as role models and Ryder pondering whether he is a good father.
+Both it and "Marbles" recalled the sound of Happy Mondays' third studio album, Pills 'n' Thrills and Bellyaches (1990).